jw1912/bullet/README.md

     - Currently contains both the HIP (for AMD GPUs) and CUDA backends.
 Enable the `hip` feature to use the HIP backend
 - **bullet_lib**
     - Provides a high-level wrapper around the above crates specifically for training networks to do with chess (and other games e.g. Ataxx) easily
+    - Value network training for games with `ValueTrainer`
+        - The [simple](examples/simple.rs) example shows ease-of-use in training the simplest NNUE architectures
+        - The [progression](examples/progression) examples show how to incrementally improve your NNUE architecture
     - What backend is used is dictated by passed feature flags:
         - By default the CUDA backend from `bullet_hip_backend` is used, you should not pass any feature flags if you want to use the CUDA backend
         - Enable the `hip` feature to use the HIP backend **only** if you have an AMD card
         - Read the [documentation](docs/2-getting-started.md#backends) for more specific instructions
-    - Value network training for games with `Trainer`
-        - The [simple](examples/simple.rs) example shows ease-of-use in training the simplest NNUE architectures
-        - The [progression](examples/progression) examples show how to incrementally improve your NNUE architecture
 - **bullet-utils**
-    - Various utilities mostly to do with handling data
+    - Various utilities mostly to do with handling chess data

 ### Help/Feedback